kuzzleio/kuzzle/doc/2/guides/getting-started/6-understand-application-development/index.md

 The [Backend](/core/2/some-link) class is the entrypoint of any Kuzzle application.

-First we need to instantiate it with our application name:
+First we need to instantiate it with an application name:

 ```js
 import { Backend } from 'kuzzle'